 The point of having a CMS is to make it simple for owners and workers to update their website, presenting an easy-to-use interface that requires little-to-no programming knowledge.
-Being able to customize one’s site without getting a programmer involved for every little change or update makes it much quicker and easier for brands to make the most of their sites, and even experienced programmers benefit from the streamlined process that using a CMS offers over having to individually code every new page.
+Being able to customize one’s site without getting a programmer involved for every little change or update makes it much quicker and easier for brands to make the most of their sites, and even experienced programmers benefit from the streamlined process that using a CMS offers over having to individually code

 There are many CMS options available, including:

 While every CMS exists to make managing websites easier, the sheer volume of choices can make picking right one can seem daunting.
 After all, if you’re not terribly familiar with them, how would you know whether you’re better off using WordPress over Joomla, or Joomla over Drupal?

 The answer to that question will depend largely on your own capabilities, but you should probably ask yourself and your web developer a few key questions before settling on the one to use for your site.

 - Will the CMS be easy for you to use?